-Ever heard of diatomaceous earth?
-If you are in search of a natural way to prevent feline fleas and other parasites, this is what you need.
+If you are in search of a natural way to prevent feline fleas and other parasites, diatomaceous earth is what you need.
 For a better part of history, human beings have been leveraging the power of this natural compound to keep disease-causing and bloodsucking insects from themselves and their pets.
 That said, what exactly is diatomaceous earth?
-How does it function?
-How can you administer it?
+How does it work and how to use it?

-My name is Nora, and today I am going to answer these questions from the standpoint of an almost-certified feline veterinarian.
-I have been a cat lover all my life, and my fondness for these creatures made me create this dedicated blog.
-I am glad to provide helpful information to ensure you grasp everything there is on diatomaceous earth for fleas on cats.
+My name is Nora, and today I am going to answer these questions to ensure you grasp everything there is on diatomaceous earth for fleas on cats.
 So, let’s start with the basics.

 What Is Diatomaceous Earth?